 As electric cars become more common, the demand for charging stations is increasing.

 A condo owner wants to install one?

-- The condo building or corporation wants to install them?
+The condo building or corporation wants to install them?

 A Condo Owner Wants to Install An EV Charging Station

 How this is handled depends on local legislation.
 In California, for instance, the condo must allow owners to install EV charging stations.
 However, that owner is responsible for paying for the installation, maintenance, and electricity use.Condominium owners who want to apply for an EVCS install can join together.
 By having their parking spots grouped together they can reduce the costs and complexity of installing their charging stations.When installing a charging station, boards will want to measure electricity use for submetering.
 The board cannot charge back the charging electricity to the building.
 Instead it should be metered and charged back to the owner.Other places are slower to catch on, but the trend is growing.
 Ontario recently changed its Condominium Act to make it easier for owners to install charging stations.
 One change is that boards need to provide access to all information required for owners to get an assessment and application.
 As well, condo boards need to reply to the application within 60 days.To reject an EVCS application, the condo board needs an expert to prove the installation doesn’t meet the legal or safety requirements.
 The quick turnaround time and expert assessment make it important to adopt a system to streamline condo board approvals.

 The Condo Building Wants to Install Electric Vehicle Charging Stations